camlafit/agendav/doc/source/admin/installation.rst

  $ tar xzf adobo-agendav-...tar.gz
  $ cd adobo-agendav-.../

-Download dependencies (only for Git)
+Download dependencies
 ------------------------------------

-If you downloaded AgenDAV from GitHub using ``git``, you will need to download `Composer <http://getcomposer.org>`_ and use it to fetch AgenDAV dependencies.
+With last version, Agendav use dependencies provided with `Composer <http://getcomposer.org>`_ You will need to download `Composer <http://getcomposer.org>`_ and use it to fetch all AgenDAV dependencies.

 Composer is a PHP package manager, and some libraries used by AgenDAV are downloaded using it.